-TMS must be administered by using a U.S. Food and Drug Administration (FDA)-cleared device in appropriately selected individuals over age 18 years by a board-certified psychiatrist (MD/DO) or by a psychiatric nurse practitioner trained in TMS therapy, if it is within the scope of practice of the psychiatric nurse practitioner in the state in which they are licensed.
-A trained technician, working under the supervision of a board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy, may administer the treatment, but the board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy must be present in the area and immediately available.
+Transcranial Magnetic Stimulation (TMS) therapy must be administered using a U.S. Food and Drug Administration (FDA)-cleared device in appropriately selected individuals who are 18 years of age or older.

+TMS therapy must be prescribed and administered by one of the following licensed professionals:

+- 1. A board-certified psychiatrist (MD/DO), or - 2.
+A psychiatric nurse practitioner or physician assistant trained in TMS therapy, provided that the prescription and administration fall within the scope of practice of the psychiatric nurse practitioner or physician assistant in the state in which they are licensed.

+(Note: Physician assistants must have a collaborative agreement with a board-certified psychiatrist (MD/DO) to prescribe TMS.)

+A trained technician, under the supervision of a board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy, may administer the treatment.
+However, the supervising psychiatrist or psychiatric nurse practitioner must be present in the immediate vicinity and immediately available during the procedure.

 A variety of TMS modalities have been developed and approved for use by the FDA for the treatment of major depressive disorder (MDD); these modalities differ on parameters including stimulation intensity, frequency, pattern, and site of the brain stimulation.